mika-s/mika-s.github.io/_posts/2019-04-09-creating-a-fiddler-extension-1.markdown

 The version number is the version of Fiddler the extension requires.
 I picked 5.0.0.0 because 5.0.20182.28034 is the latest version at the current date.
 You could also target older versions than 5.0.
-For backwards compability with Fiddler 2 you can take a look at [this][fiddler-backwards-compability] link.
+For backwards compatibility with Fiddler 2 you can take a look at [this][fiddler-backwards-compatibility] link.

 We then have to implement the interface `IFiddlerExtension` or a interface that inherits from